Explore Chile's Diverse Landscapes

 Day 20-21: Return to Santiago

-Additional Tips
+Travel Tips

-Your Travel Companion for Chiles Hidden Paths
+Your Travel Companion for Chile's Hidden Paths

 Exploring Chile through its hidden gems offers a unique journey into the heart of its diverse landscapes, rich history, and vibrant culture, away from the crowded tourist paths.
-This 12-day itinerary is designed to guide you through lesser-known yet captivating destinations across Chile, providing an authentic and memorable experience.

-Day 1-2: Valdivia
+Valdivia

 Start your adventure in Valdivia, a city in Southern Chile known for its strong German heritage, beautiful rivers, and vibrant cultural scene.